gitbls/pistrong/README.md

 * `InstallPiStrong` - Installs and configures strongSwan for the roadwarrior usage scenario

-* `pistrong` - Used for ongoing CA and user key/cert management
+* `pistrong` - Provides day-to-day CA and user key/cert management

 ## InstallPiStrong

-`InstallPiStrong` downloads the source and builds and installs the latest release of strongSwan (currently 5.6.3).
+`InstallPiStrong` downloads the source and builds/installs the latest release of strongSwan (currently 5.6.3).
 It also creates the strongSwan configuration and required config files for `pistrong`.
 The installation has been fully tested on Raspbian.
 Support for openSuSE,